-Record lows and brutal wind chill hit Central U.S. as another winter storm targets the East
+Record lows and brutal wind chill hit central U.S. as another winter storm targets the East

 CC: @COweatherman pic.twitter.com/v4OFl5Hj4H

 Icing is also expected from Texas to Missouri through Thursday, as the winter storm develops.
-In Arkansas, where freezing rain will likely be the most persistent, ice accumulations exceeding 0.5 inches could threaten the large-scale power grid and make travel impossible.
+In Arkansas, where freezing rain will probably be the most persistent, ice accumulations exceeding 0.5 inches could threaten the large-scale power grid and make travel impossible.
 Icing at these levels can cause disruptions that last many days or even weeks.

-The heaviest icing appears to stay south of St. Louis, which could see some issues as well.
+The heaviest icing appears to stay south of St. Louis, which could see some issues, as well.
 Another enhanced zone of iciness may develop Thursday by Interstate 70 in Ohio and across Pennsylvania.

 Icing concerns will continue eastward through Friday and could prove particularly serious where the warm front settles over the northern Appalachian Mountains.

 Further north, a wave of moderate to heavy snow will spread over the Midwest and Northeast.
 Six inches of snow could fall across portions of New York and into New England.
-Cities like Boston and Albany could see close to a foot of snow in total.
+Cities such as Boston and Albany could see close to a foot of snow in total.

-To the south, New York is on the edge of snowier conditions while Philadelphia and Washington will see a wintry mix.
-Areas to north and west of the Interstate 95 corridor in this region may see icing on the order of 0.10 to 0.25 inches, which could cause some problems.
+To the south, New York is on the edge of snowier conditions, while Philadelphia and Washington will see a wintry mix.
+Areas north and west of the Interstate 95 corridor in this region may see icing on the order of 0.10 to 0.25 inches, which could cause problems.
 However, warmth leading up to the storm could decrease the extent of icing.